lennard0011/aws-todo-list/README.md

 # aws-todo-list
 A simple fullstack to-do list application using the AWS stack (S3, Cloudfront, Lambda, ApiGateway, DynamoDB, Cognito).

 The purpose of the project, a to-do list, is very simple.
-I picked this simple purpose as the goal of this project is to become more familiar
+I picked this simple purpose as the goal of this project is to become more familiar with AWS and CDK.

-Note
+# Note

 Remember that the user themself needs to do the following things: